azouzi77/RPI_TFTP/README.md

         getAck() must call IsCritical() on receiving error instead of ack message getData() must call IsCritical() on receiving error instead of data message

-    if the error is critical the function will IsCritical() return -1, closing the connection and then we will back to wait for connection loop.
+    If the error is critical the function will IsCritical() return -1, closing the connection and then we will back to wait for connection loop.

 * Core package: